caendesilva/Laradocgen/resources/docs/getting-started.md

 php artisan serve

-# Now you can visit http://localhost:8000/ in your browser to verify the install.
+# Now you can visit http://localhost:8000/ in your browser to verify the install. [tl! autolink]
 ```

 ### Install the package